ebolyen/4cscc-lab-manual-microbit-makecode/book/_build/html/_sources/lessons/lesson-05-atmospheric-sensing/04-lesson-03-oled.md

 ![makecode-kitronik-aqb-display-19](assets/makecode-kitronik-aqb-display-19.png)

-The text is now displayed on two lines.
+The text will now be displayed on two lines.

-<div style="position:relative;height:0;padding-bottom:70%;overflow:hidden;"><iframe style="position:absolute;top:0;left:0;width:100%;height:100%;" src="https://makecode.microbit.org/#pub:S42841-02102-50736-79156" frameborder="0" sandbox="allow-popups allow-forms allow-scripts allow-same-origin"></iframe></div>

-TODO: ADD PHOTO OF THE NEW OUTPUT
+The micro:bit is now ready to be flashed with code.
+Press the download button to transfer the code to the micro:bit.